jlengstorf/jason.energy/site/posts/79-right-thing-easy-thing/right-thing-easy-thing.md

 Why would I consciously accept guilt and shame just to save myself a couple minutes of inconvenience?

-I could — and did — blame the building for its lack of forethought in designing the trash rooms.[^leed]
+I could — and did — {% footnote id="leed" %}blame the building{% endfootnote %} for its lack of forethought in designing the trash rooms.

-[^leed]:
+{% footnoteText id="leed" %}
 "You're going to call yourself a [LEED Platinum](https://www.usgbc.org/leed) building and not even have a recycling chute?
 Who’s running this clown show?!"
+{% endfootnoteText %}

 I could — and did — come up with numerous other excuses: this was a failure of the management! the system! humanity in general!